jyang1737/API/README.md

    2. The user is either redirected to an error page or to a page, with background colors similiar to the ones in the image, that lists the words correspodning to the image and songs that contained such words. <br>
    3. The user can click on each song to view the author and lyrics of each song. <br>

+A secret key file called secretdata.txt needs to be stored in the root directory.
+Contact a developer if you wish to obtain this file.

 Note:
    To make upload functionality work, we used the poster module to encode file data.
 The files are included in utils, so not pip is neccessary.

+# Known Bugs: